Running for their lives: Ed Whitlock the tortoise and Earl Fee the hare, compared

 In a subsequent study, in which Dr. Jones’s team planted mouse breast-cancer tumours in mice – thus allowing the mice to keep their immune systems – the running rats showed the opposite result: Their tumours grew more slowly.

-“If you life long enough as a man, you’re going to get prostate cancer,” Dr. Jones says.
+“If you live long enough as a man, you’re going to get prostate cancer,” Dr. Jones says.
 “Eighty per cent of men who are age 80 have prostate cancer.
 Seventy per cent of 70-year-old men have prostate cancer.
 The fact that Ed was 86, he probably had prostate cancer for years.
 But because he was in such a trained state, his body was very likely able to keep that cancer from spreading as long as it did.”

 Quality of later life: Once again, a draw